Pixelguin/P4G-CEP-docs/docs/troubleshooting.md

 #### Launch P4G Without Mods
 - Restart your computer.
-- Run P4G without any mods by launching the game directly through Steam.
+- Run P4G without any mods by launching the game directly through Steam. **Make sure you are not in offline mode!**
 > If your save data has reappeared, you're all done.

 #### Get Steam ID